andrew/ultimate-awesome/README.md

 - [awesome-argonone](https://github.com/sagikazarmark/awesome-argonone) - List of Argon ONE links.
 - [awesome-green-ai](https://github.com/samuelrince/awesome-green-ai) - A curated list of awesome Green AI resources and tools to reduce the environmental impacts of using and deploying AI.
 - [awesome-climate-change](https://github.com/stevematthew/awesome-climate-change) - A collection of awesome resources about climate change.
+- [awesome-ai-video](https://github.com/xaramore/awesome-ai-video) - A curated list of awesome AI tools for video editing, generation, enhancement, and more.
 - [awesome-drug-discovery](https://github.com/xnuohz/awesome-drug-discovery) - A collection of drug discovery, classification and representation learning papers with deep learning.
 - [awesome-edge](https://github.com/yarncraft/awesome-edge) - A qualitative compilation of production-ready frameworks, services and repositories with a focus on Edge Computing & IoT.
 - [awesome_roadmaps](https://github.com/aboelkassem/awesome_roadmaps) - A curated list of roadmaps for the software industry and other technologies from GitHub and other resources.